-“If a man will begin with certainties, he shall end in doubts; but if he will be content to begin with doubts, he shall end in certainties.” ― Francis Bacon, The Advancement of Learning
+“If a man will begin with certainties, he shall end in doubts; but if he will be content to begin with doubts, he shall end in certainties.” ― Francis Bacon

 “Faith is the highest passion in a human being.
 Many in every generation may not come that far, but none comes further.” ― Søren Kierkegaard

 “Faith sees the invisible, believes the unbelievable, and receives the impossible.” ― Corrie ten Boom